Skip to content

 Behavioral Flexing

 While your default range of movement is approximately 15%, WethosAI coaches you to intentionally "flex" beyond your default range when the situation requires it.
-For example, someone who naturally scores as a 2 on the Ideas scale (practical, detail-focused) can learn to flex toward more visionary thinking when a brainstorm calls for it — and the platform provides the coaching to make that flex intentional and effective.
+For example, someone who naturally is a 2 on the Ideas scale (practical, detail-focused) can learn to flex toward more visionary thinking when a brainstorm calls for it — and the platform provides the coaching to make that flex intentional and effective.

 This is not about changing who you are.
 It is about expanding your awareness of when a different approach would serve you and your team better, and developing the skill to move into that space deliberately.